JonSnowbd/slingworks/README.md

-The serializer should handle every reasonable type including basic array lists and string hashmaps, but it is unavoidable to crash if you attempted to serialize untagged unions or opaque types in your entities.
+The serializer should handle every reasonable type including basic array lists and string hashmaps, but it is unavoidable to crash if you attempted to serialize untagged unions, opaque, or packed types in your entities.